kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## The Concept Remains

-The idea of similarity search still underpins AI memory.
+The idea of similarity search still underpins AI memory
-The difference is where it lives.
+The difference is where it lives
 Now, it's embedded inside the model rather than managed by developers

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.